Skip to main content

 โ€‹

-1. Open a new file in Sheets.
+1. Open a new file in Google Sheets.

 2. In the menu at the top, click Data > Data connectors > Connect to BigQuery.

-4. Choose a table or view.
-You can pick from any company table you have access to or from public datasets.
+1. You can pick from any company table you have access to or from public datasets.

 5. Click Connect.

-6. By default, Connected Sheets shows you a preview of 500 rows of raw data in BigQuery.
-As dashboards typically require a smaller sample of numbers, you might choose to extract a subset of the raw data directly into a new sheet.
-You can also create functions and column calculations, in addition to automatically refreshing your dataset.
+2. As dashboards typically require a smaller sample of numbers, you might choose to extract a subset of the raw data directly into a new sheet.

 Calculate new columns in your BigQuery dataset